sindrets/diffview.nvim/README.md

-    width = 35,             -- Only applies when position is 'left' or 'right' height = 10,            -- Only applies when position is 'top' or 'bottom' listing_style = "tree", -- One of 'list' or 'tree' flatten_dirs = false,   -- Only applies when listing_style is 'tree'
+    width = 35,             -- Only applies when position is 'left' or 'right' height = 10,            -- Only applies when position is 'top' or 'bottom' listing_style = "tree", -- One of 'list' or 'tree' flatten_dirs = true,    -- Only applies when listing_style is 'tree'
   },
   file_history_panel = {
     position = "bottom",